Creating a Stairwell

 To create a stairwell manually

-3. Select Tools> Floor/Reference Display> Reference Display from the menu or press the F9 key on your keyboard to turn on the Reference Floor Display.
-This allows you to see walls and other objects on the floor previous floor.
+2. Select Tools> Floor/Reference Display> Reference Display from the menu or press the F9 key on your keyboard to turn on the Reference Display.
+This allows you to see walls and other objects, including stairs, that are located on another floor.

-4. Next, select Build> Wall or Build> Railing and Deck , choose your desired wall or railing tool, then draw a room around the stairs.
-The stairs will display as red lines as part of the Reference Display.
+3. Next, select Build> Wall or Build> Railing and Deck , choose your desired wall or railing tool, then draw a room around the red outline associated with the staircase.

-5. Select Build> Door> Doorway from the menu, then click on the railing at the top edge of the stairs to place a doorway opening on that edge if one does not already exist, and then resize the doorway as needed to fit the stairs.
+4. With room created, select Build> Door> Doorway from the menu, then click on the railing at the top edge of the stairs to place a doorway opening on that edge if one does not already exist, then resize the doorway as needed.

-6. Click in the room created by the railing to select it, then click the Open Object edit button.
+5. Click in the newly created room to select it, then click the Open Object edit button.

-7. On the General panel of the Room Specification dialog, change the Room Type to Open Below, then click OK.
+6. On the General panel of the Room Specification dialog, change the Room Type to Open Below, specify your desired Room Name, then click OK.